wiseman/cl-zeroconf/README.rst

 the code, install it and start the ``mdnsd`` daemon.

-Coincidentally, both SBCL and ACL seem to have had an identical bug in their handling of foreign ``short``s on PowerPC.
+Coincidentally, both SBCL and ACL seem to have had an identical bug in their handling of foreign ``short`` on PowerPC.
 Franz recently fixed the bug in patch update/paa005.001, which you can automatically download and install (along with many other patches) by doing ``(sys:update-allegro)``.
 The bug exhibits itself in CL-ZEROCONF by